mbiczo/Notes/stats.rst

 **Interquartile Range (IQR)**

-The IQR is useful in summarizing non-normal disturbutions, or data distributions that do not follow the Normal Curve - this will be described a bit more in-depth, but more on this later.
+The IQR is useful in summarizing non-normal distributions, or data distributions that do not follow the Normal Curve - this will be described a bit more in-depth, but more on this later.
 By definition, the Interquartile range is the data that lies between the 25th and 75th *percentile*.

 Normal Approximation for Data